Spurkus/JonathanYunDiscordBot/README.md

 <h1 style="text-align:center;">🔥Jonathan Yun Discord Bot🔥</h1>
 So chat, this is a discord.js bot that is Jonathan Yun basically!
-The Jonathan Yun Discord Bot is awesome!!!
-Trust me 😎.
+The Jonathan Yun Discord Bot is awesome!!! 😎

 ## 💩 Installation, Build and Run